HomeDing/homeding.github.io/boards/esp32s3/index.md

 description: ESP32-S3 based boards
 excerpt: >
   There are several boards available using the ESP32-S3 chip.
-  Boards based on the ESP32-S3 variant offer a High performance dual core SoC with vector hardware acceleration and special display interfaces.
+  Boards based on the ESP32-S3 variant offer a high performance dual core SoC with vector hardware acceleration and special display interfaces.
 ---